learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/ROBLOX_Intro.md

 ## Getting Started with Your First ROBLOX Experience <a id="getting-started-section"></a>
 ### Scripting
 The command bar is cool and all, but that only works in the editor.
-How would you go about scripting stuff during actual gameplay?
+How would you go about scripting stuff that runs during actual gameplay?
 The answer is with script objects!

 We will create a simple script that prints `Hello, World!` when you playtest your game.
 In the explorer panel, right-click on ServerScriptService, click "Insert Object", and insert a new Script.